The Escape: Chapter Seven: The Moment

 Alaina and I would each carry a bag and a rifle.
 JJ wouldn't be able to keep up, so we would trade off holding him.

 The boy trudged down the stairs, but his eyes widened when he saw me and the rifles.
-“Are we going hunting?” he asked, lighting up.
+"Are we going hunting?" he asked, immediately bright-eyed.

 "No. We're going on a trip."